 Why Applying Intersectionality to Marketing is Key

-This article on intersectionality is an abbreviated version of a research report prepared for a Kindred member by Kindred Concierge, our on-demand research and insights team that helps our members get the data and information they need to make important decisions within their organizations.
+This article on intersectionality is an abbreviated version of a research report prepared for a Kindred member by Kindred Concierge, our on-demand research and insights team that helps our members get the data and information they need to navigate complex decision-making within their organizations.
 To learn more about the Kindred experience and member benefits, apply here.
+For existing members, log in to the member portal and maximize your Kindred experience through Concierge today.

 Organizations are recognizing the need to incorporate a contemporary and nuanced approach to multicultural marketing.
 In 2020 especially, diversity, equity, and inclusion (DE&I) efforts became a business imperative in part because consumers and employees have made clear the bar has been raised.
 The key takeaways of using intersectionality as a framework is to consider who may be adversely or positively impacted by our decisions and intentionally taking action to include voices of those who may be excluded.